lmigone/WetlandMapping_Toolkit/README.md

      It can handle more non-wetland classes, but modifications are needed if the number of wetland classes changes.
    - The script is designed to use an **input layer containing river channel delineation** and to consider **woody areas around river channels as wetlands**.
 This step can be disabled if required.

-## Installation and Dependencies
+## **Dependencies**
-To use the scripts in this repository, ensure you have the following dependencies installed:

 ### **GEE Scripts**
 - Google Earth Engine account and access to GEE Code Editor.

 ### **Python Script**
-#### **Required Libraries**
-Install required dependencies using:
+This project uses the following Python libraries:
-- numpy
+- numpy	(for numerical operations)
-- geopandas
+- geopandas (for handling geospatial vector data)
-- scipy
+- scipy	(for scientific computing (signal/stats))
-- pandas
-- rasterio
+- rasterio	(for reading/writing geospatial rasters)
-- skimage
+- skimage (for image segmentation and analysis)
-- shapely
+- shapely (for geometric objects and operations)

 ## How to Cite
 If you use this repository in your research, please cite: